-On the blog today, we’re looking at three fantastic pieces of artwork from a few of our upcoming October books.
-Let us know what you think.
-If there are any November titles you want to see art, feel free to mention that too.
+In today's blog post, we're looking at three fantastic pieces of artwork from three of our October 2022 titles.
+Let us know what you think in the comments section and, if you would like to see any artwork from any of our November titles, be sure to mention that too!

 US Navy Armored Cruisers 1890–1933 by Brian Lane Herder

 USS MEMPHIS STRUCK BY FATAL 100FT ROGUE WAVE WHILE ANCHORED AT SANTO DOMINGO, DOMINICAN REPUBLIC, AUGUST 29, 1916

 On August 29, 1916, armored cruiser Memphis (ex-Tennessee) found herself the tragic victim of one of the most bizarre episodes in USN history.
 Moored hundreds of yards offshore of Santo Domingo, Dominican Republic, at 1535hrs Memphis began to be hit by a series of increasingly powerful swells and breakers.
 Alarmed, Memphis’ Captain Beach ordered steam raised in order to escape the harbor; his engineers reported that despite considerable flooding they would have sufficient pressure to power the engines within an hour.